Moving to the UK with a pet

 For many of us, the idea of leaving to start a new life in a new country without taking a beloved pet is as absurd as leaving without taking a family member.
 Yet, with a number of rules and regulations, it isn’t always as easy as slipping your furry friend into your holdall and boarding a plane.

+If you’re moving to the UK and want to bring your pet along, these are certain things you need to keep in mind.
 Whether it’s pet travel from the US to the UK or pet travel from the EU to the UK, it can be a confusing process to the uninitiated.
 So let us take a look at how to move to the UK with your pet and what you will have to do before stepping down with your two feet and your favorite four-legged friend.

 Can you bring your pet to the UK?